Robert K. Merton: Theory of deviance

-Merton's theory on deviance stems from his 1938 analysis of the relationship between culture, structure and anomie.
+Merton's theory of deviance stems from his 1938 analysis of the relationship between culture, structure and anomie.
 Merton argued that deviance is most likely to occur when there is a discrepancy between culturally prescribed goals and the legitimate means of obtaining them.
 Merton defines culture as an "organized set of normative values governing behavior which is common to members of a designated society or group".
 Social structures are the "organized set of social relationships in which members of the society or group are variously implicated."
 Anomie, the state of normlessness, arises when there is "an acute disjunction between the cultural norms and goals and the socially structured capacities of members of the group to act in accord with them."

 In his theory, Merton links anomie with deviance and argues that the discontinuity between culture and structure have the dysfunctional consequence of leading to deviance within society.
 The goal of material success was accepted, but the legitimate means were abandoned in preference for illegitimate ones.
 So, theft might replace hard work as the means for achieving goals.
 Merton argued deviance results not from pathological personalities but from the culture and structure of society itself.
 Value consensus is when all members of society share the same values; however, since members of society are placed in different positions in the social structure, they do not have the same opportunity of realizing the shared values.
 This can create deviance.

-The term anomie, derived from Émile Durkheim, for Merton means a discord between cultural goals and the legitimate means available to reach them.
-Applied to the United States, he sees the American dream as an emphasis on the goal of monetary success, but without a corresponding emphasis on the legitimate avenues to attaining the Dream.
+For Merton, the term anomie, derived from Émile Durkheim, means a discord between cultural goals and the legitimate means available to reach them.
+Applied to the United States, he sees the American Dream as an emphasis on the goal of financial success, but without a corresponding emphasis on the legitimate avenues for achieving the Dream.
 In other words, Merton believes that the American Dream is a cultural ideal, but the ways in which people go about obtaining it are not the same.
 This can lead to a considerable amount of deviance (in the Parsonian sense).
-This theory is commonly used in the study of criminology (specifically the strain theory).
+This theory is commonly used in the study of criminology (specifically in strain theory).